alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Rexexec action, processes max CPU loans, max NET loans, and max queued sellrex orders.
-Action does not execute anything related to a specific user.
+Rexexec is an action that processes max CPU loans, max NET loans, and max queued sellrex orders as well.
+The action does not execute anything related to a specific user.

 Parameter Name | Description
 --- | ---